glotzerlab/rowan/README.md

 ## About

-The quaternion package provides a simple and consistent interface for using quaternions in code in the Glotzer Group University of Michigan, Ann Arbor.
+The hamilton package provides a simple and consistent interface for using quaternions in code in the Glotzer Group University of Michigan, Ann Arbor.
 The package is built entirely on top of numpy and represents quaternions using numpy arrays of dimension $...x4$, meaning that all functions support arbitrarily high-dimensional arrays of quaternions.

 Quaternions are encoded as numpy arrays of length 4 with the convention that an array $(a, b, c, d)$ represents the quaternion $a + bi + cj + dk$.